-The Old Testament is dry, boring and irrelevant for today’s Christian; right?
-Life is so busy and the New Testament, especially the gospels tell me everything I need to know about the love of God, his plan for me and how to be happy and successful so why spend my time reading ancient history.
-It’s not relevant for the twenty-first century; maybe I should reconsider in light of the following points:
+The Old Testament is dry, boring and irrelevant for today’s Christian, right?
+Life is so busy; I don’t have time; and the New Testament especially the gospels tell me everything I need to know about the love of God, his plan for me and how to be happy and successful.
+So why spend my time reading ancient history?
+It doesn’t seem relevant for the twenty-first century or is it?
+Maybe, I should reconsider in light of the following points:

 - The Old Testament was the only Bible Jesus, Paul, Peter, John and the other apostles had.
 It was the scriptures with which they were familiar and the framework in which they understood Jesus the Messiah.